Dahk/bully-algorithm/README.md

 that the correct result, the selected leader, is the n-1 worker.
 This small modification can be easily seen in the code as it is marked with comments.

-*Also, if you wish to see the regular execution of the algorithm, you just have to delete the section marked by the disclaimer comments (ctrl-f ‘disclaimer’).*
+***Also, if you wish to see the regular execution of the algorithm, you just have to remove the section marked by the disclaimer comments (ctrl-f ‘Disclaimer’).***

 ## Authors